richokelly/sas7bdat/Sas7Bdat.Core/readme.md

 ## Acknowledgments

-- Based on reverse engineering work from the R `sas7bdat` package
+- Based on reverse engineering work from the R `sas7bdat` package and the cpp-sas7bdat github repo by Olivia Quinet
 - SAS7BDAT format documentation by Matthew S. Shotwell
 - Performance optimizations inspired by modern .NET practices
+- Test sas7bdat data files sourced from the 'SasReader.NET' package